MelissaFerriter/Tutorial/content/workflow/index.md

 * If contact was made over the phone, log your phone call
 * Send a call follow-up email detailing what you discussed and your next steps
 * Create a case post with your call notes
-* Work on the issue: research, test, reach out to your customer, collaborate, and resolve
+* Troubleshoot the issue: research, test, reach out to your customer, collaborate, and resolve
 * Confirm that you can close the case over a phone call or email
 * Write your case summary
 * Update the case title